-Do Australian crystal methamphetamine users experience higher levels of psychological distress, compared to those who use other forms of meth/amphetamine?
+Do Australians who use crystal methamphetamine experience higher levels of psychological distress, compared to those who use other forms of methamphetamine / amphetamine?

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.